KraiZeur/Examples/Computer/CPU/Readme.md

 2*Intel Core i7 6800K
 6 Cores 12 Threads 3.40Ghz

+Each CPU/Core are cadenced at 3.4Ghz
+But Thread will share the 3.4Ghz of each Core

 A computer with two socket will have the following configuration:

 + System